Are you looking for a high-paying remote side hustle? Have you considered being a virtual bookkeeper?

 Many confuse this job for an accountant, whose job is to interpret /analyze financial data and offer strategic business and tax advice.
 Simply, accountants are a level up from bookkeepers.

-Frankly speaking, bookkeeping isn’t techy/sophisticated as it sounds.
+Frankly speaking, bookkeeping isn’t as techy or sophisticated as it sounds.
 It doesn’t have to be scary.

 Not sure if virtual bookkeeping is a realistic option if it actually pays the bills?
 Read on and find out if being a virtual bookkeeper is the work at home career for you!